adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-(Note: as mentioned earlier, we could have used the `aria-activedescendant` technique for the grid.
-The reasons I opted for the roving tabindex technique is that )
+*(Note: as described earlier with the autocomplete component, we could have used the `aria-activedescendant` technique for the grid.
+However, the benefits of using roving tab indexes is that it's better supported and it ensures that the newly focused element is scrolled into view.)*

----
-One benefit of using roving tabindex rather than aria-activedescendant to manage focus is that the user agent will scroll the newly focused element into view.

-ARIA less support
----

 | Key | Action |
 |:---|:---|